GrolarDan/pg-releaser-lib/README.md

 ### Release and deploy

-Setup release plugin which increases the release version and push it to the github.
+Setup release plugin which increases the version and push it to the github (Can't push to protected branch - _working on this_).
-For build uses the release profile defined in profiles section.
+Release plugin is set up to use the `release` profile defined in profiles section to run java source, java doc and sign plugins during deployment.
-At the end runs the deployment through nexus staging plugin.
+At the end runs the deployment through nexus staging plugin because the nexus plugin overrides the default maven deploy plugin.

 ```xml
 <build>